althafvly/AmlogicKitchen/README.md

   <img src="docs/logo.png" width="350" >
 </p>

-# Kitchen for working with Amlogic firmware (WINDOWS/LINUX only).
+<b>Kitchen for working with Amlogic firmware (WINDOWS/LINUX only).</b>
-Used for unpacking/packing amlogic images.
+- Used for unpacking/packing amlogic images.

-Pull submodules:
+<b>Disclaimer:</b>

+     - The user takes sole responsibility for any damage that might arise due to use of this tool.
+     - This includes physical damage (to device), injury, data loss, and also legal matters.
+     - This project was made as a learning initiative and the developer or organization cannot be held liable in any way for the use of this tool.

+<b>Pull submodules:</b>

      git submodule update --init --recursive

-Supported features (Rockchip):
+<b>Supported features (Rockchip):</b>
 - Unpack/repack Rockchip images.

-Supported features (Amlogic):
+<b>Supported features (Amlogic):</b>
 - Unpack/repack Amlogic images.
+- Create flashable zip from amlogic image.
+- Create aml image from supported flashable zips.
+- Dump ROM from device through mask mode.

+<b>Common features (Rockchip/Amlogic):</b>
 - Unpack/repack partitions (system,product,system_ext,oem and odm).
-- Create flashable zip from amlogic image.
 - Unpack/repack recovery,boot,logo and dtb.
-- Create aml image from supported flashable zips.
 - Support for super image unpack/repack.
-- Dump os from device through mask mode.
+- Sign ROM with custom key

 <b>NOTE:</b>
 - Ignore some errors with dtb (some conditions are missing), decompiling/compiling dtb should work fine.
-- This tool is tested only in some firmwares and devices.
+- This tool is only tested in some firmwares, devices and processors.
-- Theres no guarantee that packed flashable zips or amlogic images will flash successfully.
+- There is no guarantee that the packed flashable zip or amlogic/rockship image will flash successfully.
-- This tool is meant to run on windows (10 and 11) or linux (tested on Ubuntu 20) machines only.
-Even if it's working in any other platform, we can't guarantee full functionality.
+- This tool is only tested on windows and linux (Ubuntu) machines.
+Even if it's working in any other platform, there is can't guarantee for full functionality.
   (Most of the binaries are compiled for linux x86_64 and windows 64bit - using gnuwin64 and cygwin)
-- Some of the features are yet to be ported to windows, due to missing binaries.

-# Disclaimer:

-- <b>The user takes sole responsibility for any damage that might arise due to use of this tool. <br/>
-- This includes physical damage (to device), injury, data loss, and also legal matters. <br/>
-- This project was made as a learning initiative and the developer or organization cannot be held liable in any way for the use of it.</b>

 [Docs](docs)<br/>
 [Credits](docs/credits.md)<br/>